Pimelea approximans: Description

 Pimelea approximans is a perennial shrub that typically grows to a height of 50–60 cm and has densely hairy young stems.
 The leaves are elliptic, mostly 25–35 mm long and 5–11 mm wide, on a petiole 1.5–1.8 mm long.
 The flowers are borne in spikes of 50 to 130 on a densely hairy rachis 21–50 mm long.
 The flowers are yellow, the floral tube 4.5–4.8 mm long, the sepals 1.2–1.8 mm long and densely hairy on the outside.
 Flowering occurs in May and June and the fruit contains a dark brown, oval seed 3.0–4.5 mm long.

 Taxonomy

 Pimelea approximans was first formally described in 2017 by Anthony Bean in the journal Austrobaileya from specimens collected at Ninian Bay in 1979.
 The specific epithet (approximans) refers to the similarity of this species to P. amabilis.

 Distribution and habitat

 This pimelea grows on in woodland or grassland on rocky hillsides, in the Bathurst Bay and Coen areas of north Queensland.

+Conservation status

+Pimelea approximans is listed as endangered under the Queensland Nature Conservation Act 1992.